 Further, because political alliances are often of great importance, and because elections are so strongly influenced by news and digital advertising, cyber control over election formats has become critical.
 The proliferation of fake news during the Trump election is just a small taste of what the future of election planning and organisation may hold.
 A cyber arms race would only further entrench some of the most substantial issues that faced the US during that election and that have faced smaller nations (the Philippines, for example) in previous elections.

 Third, countries are finding that much of what was done by physical spies in the middle of the last century can increasingly be accomplished through digital espionage.
 Hackers and teams of digital spies can infiltrate, discover, and distribute information without leaving the comfort of an underground armchair.
 While the need for spies on the ground will never end completely, the days of breaking into file cabinets and taking photos of secret documents may have been forever replaced by banks of computers being controlled by nerdy computer science majors.

-This type of cyber attack can also be deployed against the civilians of nations, allowing governments to have substantial awareness of much of what takes place in the private lives of its citizens.
-While much ink has been spilled over the nature of these intrusions, the ability to carry them out is unquestioned.
+This type of cyber attack can also be deployed against the civilians of nations, allowing governments to have substantial awareness of much of what takes place in the private lives of their citizens.
+While much ink has been spilt over the nature of these intrusions, the ability to carry them out is unquestioned.

 With the increase in the cyber arms race, the potential for damage through digital attacks has continued to increase.
 While these risks bring major challenges to nations seeking to protect their sovereignty, they also bring financial advantages, as the spies of yesterday are outmoded.